Compute

 INSERT INTO `db`.`t1` SELECT * FROM `__recyclebin__`.`__innodb_test_db_t1_1069`;

 Executing the INSERT INTO ...
 SELECT ... statement does not remove the data temporarily stored in the recycle bin.
 Data can be restored for multiple times, and the generated binlogs have the best compatibility.
-If an instance has a binlog-based replication link (such as DRS and DR instances), you are advised to use this method to restore data.
-This reduces the risk of replication interruption caused by reasons such as the destination does not support table recycle bin or insufficient user permissions.
+If an instance has a binlog-based replication task (such as DRS and DR instances), do not use call dbms_recyclebin.restore_table to restore tables in the recycle bin.
+Use INSERT INTO ...
+SELECT ... instead.
+This reduces the risk of replication interruptions due to the destination instance's lack of support for table recycle bin or insufficient user permissions.

 • Restore a table in the recycle bin to the original table in the original database.